 John began rowing on the River Thames, at Hammersmith, for St. Clement Danes Grammar School and Furnivall Sculling Club, in 1964.
 He continued rowing with great success at Reading University in both four and eight-oared events.
 In 1974, drawn to the area by its established rowing community, he came to Philadelphia and Temple University to study for a Ph.D. in organic chemistry.
 John rowed at the Vesper Boat Club representing the club at national and international regattas.
 He also coached intermediate and senior programs each summer between 1979 and 1985.
 In July 1986 he was named Rowing Team Leader for the US Olympic Sports Festival in Houston Texas.
 In August 1986 he became the Team Leader for the US lightweight team to the World Rowing Championships in Nottingham, England.
 He subsequently led US Teams to regattas and World Championships in Copenhagen (Denmark), Luzern (Switzerland), Amsterdam (Holland), Hazewinkel (Belgium), Zeged (Hungary), and Milan (Italy).
 In 1991 he was Team Leader at the Pan Am games in Cuba, and the following year in Barcelona for the 1992 Olympics.
-His affiliation began with Newport when his daughter, Lanie, started rowing there.
+His affiliation began with Newport when his daughter, Lanie, started rowing there in 2016.
 John Tierney, known to the athletes as "Coach JT", joined the NRC staff alongside his other daughter, Emma, in the spring of 2019.
 He also serves on the Board at Vesper Boat Club and still occasionally gets in a boat to row with former crewmates.

 Middle School Coach